carissacullen/carissacullen/README.md

 In July 2023 I was awarded a Masters with Merit in Mathematics & Statistics from the University of Oxford, achieving a Distinction in my dissertation.

-In October 2025 I commened a DPhil (PhD) in AI Safety within the Department of Engineering Sciences.
+In October 2025 I commenced a DPhil (PhD) in AI Safety within the Department of Engineering Sciences at The University of Oxford.
 I work with supervisors Professor Philip Torr and Dr Christian Schroeder De Witt and am a member of the Torr Vision Group.
 I am currently exploring AI Deception

 ## Masters
 Below is a summary of my most relevant fourth year modules, along with their marks.